 Many clients frequently ask us which are the best way to establish a company in Panama, using Panama as a center or gateway to export their products to Central America, the Caribbean, and Latin America, paying the least amount of taxes for importing and exporting, and thus make the best for their business.

 Myth #2: Offshore Corporations and IBCs Are Completely Unregulated

 Myth #3: All Offshore Corporations Are in Corrupt Countries

 Myth #4: Panamanian Corporations Never Pay Taxes

 Myth #5: Offshore Corporations and IBCs Are Illegal

 Many business owners believe myths that prevent them from starting offshore corporations and IBCs.
 These mistaken beliefs could cost them more money and prevent them from conducting their businesses freely.

 If you've thought about forming an IBC or offshore corporation, you should learn about these common myths.
 Once you know the truth about these organizations, you might decide that it makes sense for you to move your business to a jurisdiction that helps you meet your goals.

-All income generated outside of Panama is tax exempt, no matter if the capital is in name of a Panamanian juridical person or a local bank.
-Interests from bank accounts are also tax exempt.
+All income generated outside of Panama is tax-exempt, no matter if the capital is in the name of a Panamanian juridical person or a local bank.
+Interests from bank accounts are also tax-exempt.

 Panamanian Corporations are a legal instrument that allows the adequate management of any assets that are destined to the business and fiscal planning of your companies.